Tuition and Fees

-Students are not entitled to any tuition refund after the end of the business day on Friday of the eighth week of a regular semester-long course (4 weeks for a quad course, 3 weeks for intersessions).
+Students are not entitled to any tuition refund after the end of the business day on Friday of the eighth week of a regular semester-long course (fourth week for a quad course, third week for intersessions).
 Specific refund dates are published in Lomalink (the university’s student newsletter).
 Students receiving federal financial aid who withdraw during the first ten weeks (60%) of the semester lose eligibility for all or part of their loans and grants, in accordance with federal regulations.
 For additional information, students should contact the Student Financial Services Office.

-If you are planning on withdrawing or taking a leave of absence (LOA)* from the University during a term you must contact the Office of Records (Records) to begin the process.
+If a student is planning on withdrawing or taking a leave of absence (LOA)* from the University during a term, the student must contact the Office of Records (Records) to begin the process.
 The official date of withdrawal will be the date the student notifies Records of the intent to withdraw.
 Records will confirm that the student began attendance in each course and will notify Student Financial Services (SFS) of the official date of withdrawal.
-Using that date, SFS will determine how much financial aid you have earned and how much we have to return.
+Using that date, SFS will determine how much financial aid the student has earned and how much will need to be returned.
 For Federal Financial Aid (Federal Pell Grant, Federal SEOG, Federal Subsidized, Unsubsidized, and Parent PLUS loans), SFS will run the Return of Title IV Funds (R2T4) process.
 This refund calculation is required by the Department of Education (ED) when a student withdraws from school to determine the amount of Federal aid that must be returned.
 For institutional aid, State aid, and private loans**, the amount of aid returned is based on the institutional refund policy stated above.
-For instance, if you withdraw during the 25% refund period, we will keep 75% of aid offered will remain on the student account and 25% will be returned.
+For instance, if a student withdrew during the 25% refund period, 75% of aid offered will remain on the student account and 25% will be returned.
 If a student did not begin attendance in a course, that course cannot be considered in the calculation of the student’s financial aid.

-If you borrowed a Federal loan, you must complete loan exit counseling must be completed in-person or at https://studentaid.gov.
+If a student borrowed a Federal loan, loan exit counseling must be completed in-person or at https://studentaid.gov.

 *LOAs for Financial Aid purposes are considered a withdrawal from PLNU.